AhmedHosniFahmi/Security_notes/Notes/CPTS/Web/server-side/File Inclusion.md

 - There are 4 types of filters: [String Filters](https://www.php.net/manual/en/filters.string.php), [Conversion Filters](https://www.php.net/manual/en/filters.convert.php), [Compression Filters](https://www.php.net/manual/en/filters.compression.php), and [Encryption Filters](https://www.php.net/manual/en/filters.encryption.php).
 - To use PHP wrapper streams, we can use the `php://` scheme in our string and access the PHP filter wrapper with `php://filter/`.
 - The main parameters for filter wrapper are `resource` and `read`.
-	- `resource` With it we can specify the stream we would like to apply our filter on (e.g. local file).
+	- `resource` To specify the stream we would like to apply our filter on (e.g. local file).
-	- `read` With it we can apply different filters on the input resource.
+	- `read` To apply different filters on the input resource.
-	- The important filter for FI is `convert.base64-encode` filter, under `Conversion Filters`.
+	- The important filter for FI is `convert.base64-encode` filter, under [Conversion Filters](https://www.php.net/manual/en/filters.convert.php).
 ###  Scenarios
 - **If we have a LFI and the site using appended extension to the user input and we want to read the local PHP files**:
 	1. Fuzzing to find PHP files.